alejoseb/YoutubeCommentsSentimentAnalysis/README.md

 ### What is this repository for? ###

-* R code to retrieve 2 random popular videos from US region using YouTube API
+* R code to retrieve 2 random popular videos from US region using YouTube API and performs sentiment anlysis
 * Version 1.0
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)